f14-bertolotti/torchess/readme.md

 - **Reward system:**
   - **Invalid move:** `-1` penalty.
   - **Invalid move while in check:** Opponent receives `+1`.
-  - **Valid move with no further legal moves for the opponent:** Game ends.
   - **50-move rule (no captures/promotions in 50 turns):** Draw (`+0.5` for both players).

 > **Note:** Checkmate and stalemate are not explicitly checked to maintain speed.
-Instead, a game ends when a player has no valid moves.
+When a player checkmate the other, the game naturally ends the next turn because the losing player has no valid move to make.

 ---